graygnuorg/pound/README.md

-Six possible ways of detecting a session have been implemented in __pound__ (hopefully the most useful ones): by client address, by Basic authentication (user id/password), by URL parameter, by cookie, by HTTP parameter and by header value.
+Six possible ways of detecting a session have been implemented in __pound__ (hopefully the most useful ones): by client address, by Basic authentication (user id/password), by URL parameter, by cookie, by HTTP parameter, and by header value.

 Session tracking is declared using the `Session` block in `Service` section.
 Only one `Session` can be used per `Service`.
 The type of